 A thorough inventory – Write a list of all the items in your place (from lamps to lounge chairs – from bed linen to bathroom accessories) and also take note of the conditions of floor coverings, walls, outdoor areas and entranceways.

 Vetting guests – There are several ways to protect yourself as a host.
 Choosing the right kind of guests – ones who you feel will cherish your home as if it were their own – is one sure way to avoid a nasty dispute over damage to property.
 Feel free to read out the blog about vetting guests.

 - Removing valuables – It might sound like common sense but we always remind hosts to take anything of sentimental or real-world value out of their rental property to avoid damage or theft.
 This includes photo albums, banking and tax documents, family heirlooms and antiques.

 - Airbnb Security Deposit – You can also submit a claim up to 14 days after your guest checks out through the Airbnb Security Deposit.
 To activate, go to Manage Your Space > Pricing > Security Deposit.

-Host Guarantee – It’s also worth noting that if the damage caused equals an amount higher than the security deposit, you are covered by the Airbnb host guarantee for up to $1,000,000.
-The Host Guarantee Programme doesn’t cover cash and securities, collectables, rare artwork, jewellery, pets or personal liability.
+- Host Guarantee – It’s also worth noting that if the damage caused equals an amount higher than the security deposit, you are covered by the Airbnb host guarantee.
+The Host damage protection doesn’t cover cash and securities, collectables, rare artwork, jewellery, pets or personal liability.

 If you want help in handling mishaps or managing the expectations of guests, contact our friendly team today to find out more about how we can make life easier for you.